Pamela's ArtPrize Ten (2018) Installation

 We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty.
 Maya Angelou

-What can we do to stop school shootings?
-Many of the current solutions only seem to trigger more verbal bullets and D.C. war games.
-But to reach our kids—those who are hurting, isolated, bullied, or struggling with caustic emotions—we all need to be part of the answer.
+Recently, we witnessed the historic youth march in D.C., remembered the 19th anniversary of the Columbine High tragedy, and learned about many young people suffering from bullying.
+Meanwhile, some current solutions only seem to trigger more verbal bullets and D.C. bullying.
+But to help our kids break out of the cocoon—those who are hurting, isolated, bullied, or struggling with caustic emotions—we all need to help cultivate an environment of safety and peace.

 noun: butterfly effect